jaemnkm/11-11.development/_posts/20191111/2019-11-01-fullness-of-being.md

 </span>
 <br>
 <span style="margin-left: 40px;">
 Openness and finitude thus go together.
 Another way of saying what the mathematicians are saying against the western logicians, is that there’s at least one level on which you or your interpretation or your action, whatever it may be, suck(s).
 Some lifeform you didn’t think about gets killed or eventually you get cancer because you ate too many of whatever in whatever particular way.
 Ecological awareness, meaning you realize things happen on lots of space and time scales at once, means knowing that at some point at least you are a hypocrite.
 You can’t get it perfect.
-Not knowing when an entity wil come to an end is thus part of panic, the basic ecological mood, the great god Pan.
-You that a thing is flawed, that it will stop, but you can’t know exactly when or how, at least not for everything.
+Not knowing when an entity will come to an end is thus part of panic, the basic ecological mood, the great god Pan.
+You know that a thing is flawed, that it will stop, but you can’t know exactly when or how, at least not for everything.
 Will mass extinction wipe us out, and when?
 It’s like that.
 It’s a good time to panic and think and do something about it.
 </span>
 <br>
 <span style="margin-left: 40px;">